anywhichway/reasondb/README.md

 ## Indexing Hidden and Computed Values

 ReasonDB supports the indexing of hidden and computed values.
 Just add an Array called `.indexKeys` as a property on a class and all instances will be indexed by the keys in the array.  `.indexKeys` will also eliminate keys from indexing.
-If you want to index all enumerable properties plus some functions and hidden properties, then insert an asterisk, `*`, into the array to tell ReasonDB to index all properties in addition to those listed.
+If you want to index all enumerable properties plus some function results and hidden properties, then insert an asterisk, `*`, into the array to tell ReasonDB to index all properties in addition to those listed.
 Below is the ReasonDB definition for `Array`. `Date` is handled in a similar manner.

 `Array.indexKeys = ["length","$max","$min","$avg","*"]`